-Creators of felt objects and rugs since 2003, we have gathered for you some tips that will allow you to enjoy our creations in complete serenity.
+Creators of felt products and rugs since 2003, we have gathered for you some tips that will allow you to enjoy our creations in complete serenity.

-Delphine, Ambassador in our shop in Paris and expert in this field, gives you her secrets with the proper practises to take care of your felt using natural products.
+Delphine, ambassador in our shop in Paris and expert in this field, gives you her secrets for the proper practises to take care of your felt using natural products.

-We advise you to vaccum your rug regularly, taking care to remove the brush.
+We advise you to vacuum your rug regularly, taking care to remove the brush.

-When the rug is new, you have to vaccum it up more often during the first three or four weeks in order to eliminate the excess wool related to its manufacture.
+When the rug is new, you have to vacuum it up more often during the first three or four weeks in order to eliminate the excess wool related to its manufacture.

 For other objects, you can also aspirate them from time to time if you feel this is necessary.

 In the case of frequent passage or friction, small bales of wool may form.
 Remove them by gently pulling them aside (never from bottom to top!).
-For the more resistant, use a pair of scissors and cut flush..
+For the more resistant, use a pair of scissors and trim at the base..

 To revive the colours or remove dirt on the surface, use white vinegar by applying it with a sprayer and a damp sponge.